-The SDM has been carefully tested worldwide; when used correctly, it is 95% effective.
+SDM has been carefully tested worldwide; when used correctly, it is 95% effective.
 This means if 100 women use the method correctly for one year, about five become pregnant.
-The studies that measure method effectiveness also look at "typical use" effectiveness.
-This includes those who did and did not use the method correctly during the study.
-In typical use, 12 out of 100 women using the SDM became pregnant during the year.
-The SDM is a safe, effective method of family planning with no side effects.
+In typical use, 12 out of 100 women using SDM became pregnant during the year.
+SDM is a safe, effective method of family planning with no side effects.